korporalK/global_iftaar_visualized/README.md

 #### Step 4: Resolution Management
 - Created both high-resolution (30 arc-second) and low-resolution versions for performance optimization.
-- The low-resolution raster was created using aggregation in ArcGIS Pro to improve rendering speed.
+- The low-resolution raster was created using the aggregate tool in ArcGIS Pro on the original raster with an aggregation coefficient of 10 to improve rendering speed.

 ### 3. Python Implementation